Shanthi has a broad public law practice with particular expertise in Public Inquiries and Inquests, Immigration and Asylum Law.

 Shanthi is committed to access to justice and is happy to provide pro bono advice to campaign groups and NGOs.

-In Legal 500 2023, Shanthi is also ranked as a 'rising star'.
+In Legal 500 2023, Shanthi is ranked as a rising star.
 She is described as ‘Committed to her client’s cause and a very industrious practitioner- excellent attention to detail.‘

 "She is very good with clients, she makes them feel confident about their case, she empowers them whilst at the same time ensuring that complex areas of law can be understood.
 She is also careful in her approach and can ease clients though potential legal problems in their cases."
 (Solicitor)

-Since 2017, Shanthi has been instructed as Junior Counsel to the Grenfell Tower Public Inquiry.
-She has maintained a key role supporting Lead Counsel in Phase 1 and continues to work closely with Lead Counsel to the Inquiry in the preparations for Phase 2.
+Shanthi was instructed as junior counsel to the Grenfell Tower Public Inquiry.
+She maintained a key role supporting lead counsel in Phase 1 and Phase 2 of the Inquiry.

-She is also instructed as Junior Counsel to Category H Core Participants (women who were deceived into relationships) and Category F Core Participants (families of deceased children whose identities were stolen) in the Undercover Policing Inquiry.
+She is also instructed as junior counsel to Category F Core Participants (families of deceased children whose identities were stolen) and a child born of a relationship with an undercover officer in the Undercover Policing Inquiry.

 Shanthi is regularly instructed on behalf of bereaved families in Article 2 jury inquests.
 She has particular experience in deaths in prison custody, mental health and psychiatric detention and following police contact.
 Shanthi is known for working well with instructing solicitors and her client focused approach.